 …

-- for SRBs, UM DRBs and UM MRBs, set RX_NEXT and RX_DELIV to the initial value;
+- for SRBs, UM DRBs and broadcast UM MRBs, set RX_NEXT and RX_DELIV to the initial value;

 -------------------------------------------------------

 Solution 2: Allow reconfiguration of multicastHFN-AndRefSN IE.

 This solution needs to modify the Condition of the IE in ASN.1.
 In case of handover, the transmission status between source and target gNB may not be aligned.
 It is more flexible that to allow reconfigure the multicastHFN-AndRefSN IE by the target gNB.
 But it causes more complexity in UE PDCP layer e.g. how to implement reconfiguration of multicastHFN-AndRefSN.
 It is another issue how to set FMC and bitmap in PDCP status report when multicastHFN-AndRefSN is reconfigured.